markyasser/job-management/README.md

 2. **Docker**: The application can be containerized using Docker to simplify deployment, scaling and to ensure consistency across different environments.

 3. **CI/CD Pipeline**: Implementing a CI/CD pipeline using tools like Jenkins or GitHub Actions can automate the build, test, and deployment process.

+An already deployed version of the application can be accessed at Azure [http://devtest.switzerlandnorth.cloudapp.azure.com:8080/swagger-ui.html](http://devtest.switzerlandnorth.cloudapp.azure.com:8080/swagger-ui.html)